pinntech/gulp-node-slate/README.md

 * `build` &ndash; Relative path to the Slate API documentation output folder (default: `'build'`).

 ## E) Notes
-1. If you want to contribute to the project, fork it and then run the `spec/spec-runner.sh.command` script and examine the contents of the `api-docs` folder.
+1. If you want to contribute to the project, fork it and then run the `spec-runner.sh.command` script and examine the contents of the `api-docs` folder.
 Pull requests are welcome.
-1. If you have a question or suggestion, feel free to open an [issue](https://github.com/pinntech/gulp-node-slate/issues).
+1. If you have a question, suggestion, or bug to report, open an [issue](https://github.com/pinntech/gulp-node-slate/issues).

 ---